Ajinkya47/Document-Chatbot/README.md

 DOCX (.docx) - Reads Microsoft Word documents

-TXT (.txt) - Processes plain text files
+TXT (.txt) - Processes plain text file

 🚀 Usage

 Running the Application

 streamlit run app.py
 The application will open in your default web browser at http://localhost:8501

 How to Use

 Upload Document: Click "Upload Your Document" and select a PDF, DOCX, or TXT file

 Ask Questions: Type your question in the chat input field